-- SATISFIABLE (used for CSP, Max-CSP and WCSP)

-- UNSATISFIABLE (used for CSP)

-- UNKNOWN (used for CSP, Max-CSP and WCSP)

-- OPTIMUM FOUND (used for Max-CSP and WCSP)

-It is of uttermost importance to respect the exact spelling of these answers.
+UNSUPPORTED: for CSP, Max-CSP and WCSP.
+SATISFIABLE: for CSP, Max-CSP and WCSP.
+UNSATISFIABLE: for CSP.
+UNKNOWN: for CSP, Max-CSP and WCSP.
+OPTIMUM FOUND: for Max-CSP and WCSP.
+It is of utmost importance to respect the exact spelling of these answers.
 Any mistake in the writing of these lines will cause the answer to be disregarded.
 Solvers are not required to provide any specific exit code corresponding to their answer.